 Urgent Care Patient Satisfaction Benchmark Report

-A decrease of 7.8% in positive ratings in 2019 indicates a decline in the overall patient satisfaction level.
+An Increase of 6.7% in positive ratings in 2020 indicates a growth in the overall patient satisfaction level.

-- 5.3% rated their experience neutral, an increase of 4.5% as compared to the previous report of 2018.
+- 3.5 % rated their experience neutral, a decrease of 1.8 % compared to the previous report of 2019.

-- 84% of the patients are Promoters, (patients who are likely to refer a specific practice/doctor to a friend or family member), up by 2.6% when compared to 2018.
+- 83.8 % of the patients are Promoters (patients who are likely to refer a specific practice/doctor to a friend or family member), down by 0.2% compared to 2019.

-- 10.1% of the patients are Passives (patients who are likely not to take any action in referring a specific practice/doctor), whereas it was 12.2% in 2018.
+- 9.8 % of the patients are Passives (patients who are likely not to take any action in referring to a specific practice/doctor), whereas it was 10.1% in 2019.

-- Friendly, Helpful, Caring, and Professional were the dominant words used by patients who rated their experience as positive.
+- Efficiency, Helpful, and Caring, were the dominant words used by patients who rated their experience as positive.

 This survey measures the LOYALTY of patients for their urgent care and helps in understanding the needs of the patients for developing effective patient-related programs to address their pain points.
 This will help in developing a stronger bond between the patients and the urgent care facility, and the patients will become the advocate of the urgent care center, resulting in more referrals and fueling growth.